opensearch-project/project-website/_community_members/tomaarsen.md

 redirect_from: '/authors/tomaarsen/'
 ---

-**Tom Aarsen** Sentence Transformers, SetFit & NLTK maintainer, ML Engineer & Fellow @ 🤗Hugging Face
+**Tom Aarsen** is a Sentence Transformers, SetFit, and NLTK maintainer, ML Engineer and fellow @ Hugging Face 🤗.